yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 Overall, a web site is in a [server-client architecture](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).
 The server side (the server program) is called the **back-end** while the client side (the browser) is called **front-end**.

+## The Emergence of CSS

+In the early days, the web pages written in HTML primarily described the content and structure and very limited style and layout because, as said in [3], "the separation of document structure from the document's layout had been a goal of HTML from its inception in 1990." **Cascading Style Sheets (CSS)** emerged as the technology to define the content style and layout.

 ## The Three Major Components of Front-end Development

 To develop the front-end is to deal with the three components: